cinxdy/WpfStudy/README.md

 - Q) Is it a good pattern that model depends on a viewModel?
 If not, should a viewModel have models as a member instance?
 - A) ?

+- Q) Do I only have to make DelegateCommand to allocate any method to ICommand?
+Or is there any solution or library to use something like DelegateCommand?
+- A) ?

 - Q) How can modal send any data to their parent windows?
+- A) ?

+- Q) Can I use string format in view (xaml) or is it better to do this in viewModel when showing data?
 - A) ?

 ### Screenshot of a running process